labgem/microscope-user-doc/docs/content/metabolism/antismash.rst

 What is the "Predicted secondary metabolite clusters"  table?
 ------------------

-This table enumerates all secondary metabolite clusters predicted for the selected organism and its replicons.
+This table enumerates all secondary metabolite clusters predicted for the selected organism and its replicons.Each predicted cluster is associated to a **Cluster type** defined by antiSMASH.

 .. image:: img/antiSMASH._prediction.PNG

-Each predicted cluster is associated to a **Cluster type** defined by antiSMASH.

 How to explore a secondary metabolite cluster?
 ---------------------------------------